Quality-Aware Image-Text Alignment for Opinion-Unaware Image Quality Assessment: Experimental Results

-\tit{Training strategy} We evaluate the performance achieved by modified versions of our approach: 1) \textit{$D\!=\!2$}: we apply two sequential degradations to each crop in \cref{sec:image_degradation_model} instead of just one; 2) \textit{$L\!=\!3$}: we consider only three levels of degradation in \cref{sec:image_degradation_model,sec:training_strategy} instead of five; 3) we compute the ranking loss using the predicted quality scores -- obtained with \cref{eq:inference} -- associated to each degraded crop instead of its similarity to the antonym prompts; 4) \textit{w/ pos. emb.}: we relax CLIP's requirement of fixed-size inputs by interpolating the positional embedding instead of removing it.
-The bottom part of \cref{tab:ablation} shows the results.
-First, we note that employing more than one distortion leads to worse performance.
-This stems from the synthetic degradation becoming too severe independently of the level of intensity, making it overly challenging for the model to rank the crops effectively.
-Moreover, considering only $L\!=\!3$ levels of degradation provides less information to the model during training compared to using five different levels and thus leads to worse results.
+\tit{Training strategy} We evaluate the performance achieved by modified versions of our approach: 1) \textit{$D\!=\!2$}: we apply two sequential degradations to each crop in \cref{sec:image_degradation_model} instead of just one; 2) \textit{$L\!=\!3$}: we consider only three levels of degradation in \cref{sec:image_degradation_model,sec:training_strategy} instead of five; 3) we compute the ranking loss using the predicted quality scores -- obtained with \cref{eq:inference} -- associated to each degraded crop instead of its similarity to the antonym prompts; \cref{tab:ablation_training_strategy} shows the results.
+First, we notice that employing more than one distortion leads to slightly worse performance.
+We argue that this result stems from the synthetic degradation becoming too severe independently of the level of intensity, making it overly challenging for the model to rank the crops effectively.
+Moreover, considering only $L\!=\!3$ levels of degradation provides less information to the model during training compared to using five different levels and thus significantly worsens the results.
 Then, we observe that directly employing the predicted quality scores in the ranking loss instead of the similarity to the prompts achieves poor performance.
 We attribute this outcome to an increased discrepancy between CLIP's training and fine-tuning process.
 Indeed, while the predicted quality scores originate from two prompts (see \cref{eq:inference}), the proposed strategy considers multiple pairs of single images and texts, which we argue is more similar to the technique used for training CLIP \cite{radford2021learning}.
-Finally, employing an interpolated positional embedding produces comparable results to its removal.
-This contrasts with observations from the authors of CLIP-IQA \cite{wang2023exploring}, who reported a performance drop when the positional embedding was used.
-We suppose that in our case the model adapts to the presence or absence of the positional embedding during the fine-tuning process, thus leading to similar outcomes.